-All first and second-year students are required to participate in SUM's annual Mardi Gras Outreach in New Orleans, or the alternative evangelistic event organized by their Regional Director.
-The Mardi Gras Outreach serves as SUM's annual gathering.
+All first and second-year students are required to participate in SUM's annual Evangelism Conference and Outreach (ECO) held in a major U.S. city for U.S. students and livestreamed for international students coinciding with local outreaches for international sites.
+The Evangelism Conference and Outreach serves as SUM's annual gathering.